xcart/xcart-docs/_pages/kb_en/general_setup/moving_x-cart_to_another_location.md

 Also, you can upload the database dump from one X-Cart installation to another.
 Follow these steps:

-1. First of all, make sure both X-Cart installations have the same set of modules installed and activated.
+1. First of all, make sure both X-Cart installations have the same set of addons installed and activated.

 2. If the database dump file is larger than 2 MB, upload it to the `<new X-Cart>/var/backup/sqldump.sql.php` file.
 Alternatively, a small dump can be uploaded during the next step.